 4. What is the deadline for filing the tax return?

-The deadline to file the tax return to the Romanian tax office is 15 March of the following year.
-For example, if you received the dividends during year 2019, the deadline to report the income through the annual tax return is 15 March 2020.
+The deadline to file the annual tax return to the Romanian tax office is 25 May of the following year.
+For example, if you received the dividends during year 2019, the deadline to report the income through the annual tax return is 25 May 2020.
 There is no legal option to extend the reporting deadline (through personal request).
 The extension of the deadline can be performed only by the authorities.

 Same deadline applies for the payment of the taxes due.

-If you want to contribute with useful information on this article, please leave a comment below.
+If you would like to contribute with useful information on this article, please leave a comment below.